FRANÇAIS

 Flexible dry electrodes based on styrene-ethylene-butylene-styrene/carbon black and ethylene-vinyl acetate/carbon black for electroencephalography: Electrical, thermal and mechanical properties

-Gnonhoue, George, Tabiai, Ilyass, Voix, Jérémie et David, Éric.
+Gnonhoue, George, Tabiai, Ilyass, Voix, Jérémie and David, Éric.
 2025. « Flexible dry electrodes based on styrene-ethylene-butylene-styrene/carbon black and ethylene-vinyl acetate/carbon black for electroencephalography: Electrical, thermal and mechanical properties ».
 Journal of Applied Polymer Science.

 [thumbnail of Tablai-I-2025-33158.pdf]